 Using the Amazon seller fee calculator

-To locate the Amazon selling fee calculator, use Seller Central to pull your total fees for a one-week period under the Reports tab.
+To locate the Amazon selling fee calculator, use Seller Central to pull your total fees for one week under the Reports tab.
 Then, navigate to “All Statements View.”

 You’ll be prompted to enter your product’s name or identifying number (such as UPC or ASIN).
-Enter your item price and cost of product.
-For sellers taking the merchant fulfilled route, provide your shipping cost.
+Enter your item price and the cost of the product.
+For sellers taking the merchant-fulfilled route, provide your shipping cost.
 For FBA sellers, provide the cost of shipping to Amazon.
 You will be provided with your estimated fees.

-The results of the calculator are only an estimate, but it should be accurate enough help determine pricing strategy.
+The results of the calculator are only estimates, but they should be accurate enough to help determine pricing strategy.

 Understanding best practices